T

 park

-A UNESCO World Heritage site, Þingvellir is historically significant as the site of Iceland's ancient parliament and geologically fascinating as it lies in a rift valley between the North American and Eurasian tectonic plates.
-You can walk between the continents here.
+A UNESCO World Heritage site, significant for its historical importance as the site of Iceland's ancient parliament and its geological marvels.
+Here, you can walk between the North American and Eurasian tectonic plates.

 2. Midday